Refloow/Steam-Crypto-Exchange-PRO/README.md

 - Spam detection and prevention system
     - Alerting admins, auto removing & option to block the user
 - Admin commands
+- Sell only mode (users can only sell keys without buying any keys)
 - Variety of user commands
 - Indepth customizability
 - Admin console logs indicating what is currently happening in an easy manner: